AdvaiyaLabs/Zendesk-with-Nexmo-SMS/README.md

 ## Introduction

-Zendesk with nexmo SMS app will allow Zendesk users to send SMS to the requester on various stages/events of their ticket on Zendesk.
+Zendesk with [Nexmo SMS](https://nexmo.com/sms) app will allow Zendesk users to send SMS to the requester on various stages/events of their ticket on Zendesk.
 Using this app, Zendesk’s users can configure the event as well as SMS text.

 ## Use case